dhirajsriram/Pokedex-React-V2/README.md

 ![alt text](/docs/Listing.jpg "Design")

-The user may also clear the type filter by using the close icon at the end of the filter menu.
-The design and functionality mimic that of the home page, and support load-more when scrolled to the bottom of the page

 ### Description

 The description page gives the user the a detailed description of the Pokémon.
 Following are the details available in the description page